drausin/libri-experiments/experiments/exp01/README.md

 8x goroutines for each of the 8 different types of goroutines run by a grpc connection.
 (See [librarians-0.goroutine.prof](trial20/librarians-0.goroutine.prof).)

-#### High UDP performance tuning
+#### High UPD performance tuning

-With the librarian memory usage under control, we doubled our load up to 512K UDP in trial 21.
+With the librarian memory usage under control, we doubled our load up to 512K UPD in trial 21.
 A few of the librarians had noticeably worse p95 latencies than the others, and closer inspection revealed that they were receiving up to 4x more Store queries than some of the other librarians.
 We also observed periodic RocksDB file operations (e.g., flush & compaction) to have a non-trivial effect